Giorgio De Stefano (1948): Power broker

-A sharp-witted individual with a diabolic shrewdness, he was described by a pentito as "the true ominous shadow behind all bloody events."
-Rather than a man of action he was the example of the behind-the-scene power broker of one of the most powerful 'Ndrangheta clans.
-He was also befriended with Lodovico Ligato, the Christian Democrat politician from Reggio Calabria and former head of the Italian State Railways who was murdered in 1989.
+A sharp-witted individual with a diabolic shrewdness, he was described by a pentito as "the true ominous shadow behind all bloody events".
+Rather than a man of action, he was the example of the behind-the-scene power broker of one of the most powerful 'Ndrangheta clans.
+He was also friends with Lodovico Ligato, the Christian Democrat politician from Reggio Calabria and former head of the Italian State Railways who was murdered in 1989.
 Ligato had been elected to parliament in 1979 with a large majority.
 He had won 80,000 votes thanks to the support of the De Stefano 'ndrina.

 While his close ally Giovanni Tegano became a member of La Provincia, a provincial commission of the 'Ndrangheta, formed at the end of the war to avoid further internal conflicts, he was in the care of Giorgio De Stefano.
 He was allied with bosses of the other Italian crime organizations, such as Leoluca Bagarella and Nitto Santapaola from the Sicilian Mafia, and Raffaele Cutolo from the Camorra.

 Arrests

-Wanted by the police he became a fugitive and was inserted on the list of most wanted fugitives in Italy.
-In the 1990s he was a fugitive in the Mediterranean luxury resort Cap d'Antibes in France – the preferred location of his cousin Paolo.
+Wanted by the police he became a fugitive and his name was put on the list of most wanted fugitives in Italy.
+In the 1990s, he was a fugitive in the Mediterranean luxury resort Cap d'Antibes in France – the preferred location of his cousin Paolo.
 He was arrested in Reggio Calabria on 1 July 1996, while trying to hide in a trunk.
 At the time he was considered to be the number one of the 'Ndrangheta.

-He was released after serving a sentence of three and half years of imprisonment imposed in 2001 for collusion with organized crime.
+He was released after serving a sentence of three and a half years of imprisonment imposed in 2001 for collusion with organized crime.
 On 15 March 2016 he was arrested again in a police operation dubbed "Sistemia Reggio" against several 'Ndrangheta clans in the city.

 Secret cupola

 In July 2016, he received another arrest warrant for being part of a commission, known as the "super cupola" made up of 'Ndrangheta white-collar criminals, that for over a decade decided on political positions and local and regional government positions in Calabria.
-The power of the commission reached as far the ex governor of Calabria and former mayor of Reggio Calabria, Giuseppe Scopelliti, and national politicians as Gianni Alemanno involved in the Mafia Capitale investigation.
+The power of the commission reached as far the ex-governor of Calabria and former mayor of Reggio Calabria, Giuseppe Scopelliti, and national politicians as Gianni Alemanno involved in the Mafia Capitale investigation.
 The investigation was dubbed Operation Mammasantissima.
 According to the police, the secret cupola picked "affiliates to be placed in the Italian parliament", and had a "decisive role" in many "electoral appointments in a municipal, provincial and regional level".